CLAN HRÓÐVITNIRBUR'S STANDARDS OF COMMUNITY BEHAVIOR

 Introductions

-Introductions are not mere formalities—they are a demonstration of your respect for those around you, your understanding of social structures, and your ability to navigate the complex hierarchies of our community.
-At large official functions, it is expected that guests will be announced upon arrival unless specifically requested otherwise.
-The formal announcement should include the guest’s title, nightside name, and place of residence.
-Anything less is a failure to show proper respect, and those who neglect this expectation will quickly find themselves regarded as beneath the standard.
+Introductions are not mere formalities—they are a deliberate and visible demonstration of your respect for those around you, your comprehension of complex social structures, and your capacity to navigate the intricate hierarchies within our community.
+At large official functions, every guest is expected to be formally announced upon arrival unless a prior exception has been explicitly granted.
+The announcement must include the guest’s official title, nightside name, and place of residence.
+Anything less constitutes a failure to honor the individual and the communal protocol.
+Those who neglect this expectation will quickly find themselves regarded as beneath the standard, their credibility and respectability immediately diminished in the eyes of all observers.
+Such oversights are not minor; they signal a lack of sophistication, awareness, and adherence to the cultural codes that maintain our order and prestige.

 -